 - How to decide if a country is safe for solo travel

-- 7 things I wouldn’t do as a solo female traveller
+- 7 things to avoid as a solo female traveller

 - The 5 questions solo female travellers are asked DAILY